Buyers

 Consequently, in a Seller’s Market (when there are more buyers than sellers), a buyer may need to make their offer more attractive, especially if there are competing offers.
 You may have to offer more than list price.

-When we find “the one” I will write up the Contract to Buy and it needs to be signed by you, the Buyer, and me, the Buyer’s Agent, and is submitted to the Listing Agent.
-This all can be done electronically.
-In addition to the contract, I also submit the lender's pre-approval letter.
+The contract and disclosure docs can be signed electronically.
+In addition to the contract, I also submit the lender's pre-approval letter (if you're getting a mortgage).
+For cash buyers, I'll submit "proof of funds" such as a bank statement or a letter from your financial planner.
 I will also ask the lender to call the listing agent to explain what great buyers you are, how well qualified you are, etc.

 After the Seller and Listing Agent receive your Contract to Buy, they may accept it, reject it, or make a counter offer.